DavidRambo/dnr-hugo/content/post/MLA-2020/index.md

 And this microbial shaping of worlds shapes the protagonist’s ethics: “Worlds were frail places,” Lindsay reflects.
 “The safety of worlds was the universal basis of morality” (13).
 Sterling’s microbial realism, if you will, does much more than signal a scientifically critical perspective on a weird, disgusting reality—i.e. the respective elements in Darko Suvin’s generic definition of science fiction as cognitive estrangement.
 It proposes that we adopt an ethics of care toward a constantly ramifying invisible world that may well always already be in the process of alienating our present reality, of alienating us.
 The microbially churning worlds in *Schismatrix* lay the fictional groundwork for a story in which characters continually recreate themselves.
 Yong says that the flux in our microbiomes enables the stability of ourselves.
 Sterling, by contrast, throws that macroscopic stability into flux, partially due to the microscopic generation of the world.
 The just quoted passage about bacteria in the soil continues:

-{{< blockquote author="Sterling 12" >}}
+{{< blockquote caption="Sterling 12" >}}
 Without bacteria, the soil was a lifeless heap of imported lunar dust.
 With them, it was a constant mutational hazard.
         The Republic constantly struggled to control its Sours.
 In the Zaibatsu [definition: ‘a powerful financial and industrial conglomerate of Japan’ (Mir-Web)], the souring had become epidemic.
 Mutant fungi had spread like oil slicks, forming a mycelial crust beneath the surface of the soil.
 This gummy crust repelled water, choking trees and grass.
 Dead vegetation was attacked by rot.
 The soil grew dry, the air grew damp, and mildew blossomed on dying fields and orchards, gray pinheads swarming into blotches of corruption, furred like lichen…
         When matter reached this stage, only desperate efforts could restore the world.
 {{< /blockquote >}}

 We are told about refugees forming their own nomadic societies when forced to relocate when such worlds are sterilized and reseeded.
 Later, a small conclave on an asteroid becomes infected by such travels:

-{{< blockquote author="Sterling 103" >}}
+{{< blockquote caption="Sterling 103" >}}
 The worst was sepsis.
 The organisms brought from the Zaibatsu wreaked havoc on the delicate biosystems of ESAIRS XII. […]
         The attenuated blossoms of the Shaper garden [engineered to live without bacteria] mildewed and crumbled at the touch of raw humanity.
 The vegetation took strange forms as it suffered and contorted, its stems corkscrewing in rot-dusted perversions of growth.
 {{< /blockquote >}}

 Here, “raw humanity” refers equally to the microbiome borne by human bodies as to the modification of plants to live without bacteria.
 The challenge *Schismatrix* presents from its perspective of ecological complexity is learning to care for the individual in abstraction from any one individual.
 For an actually existing individual is already an ossification of life’s creativity—even as much as it is a result of that creativity.
 In concrete terms, this means caring for the conditions of possibility for human individuality.
 To do so would demand a change in Yong’s rhetoric of what technology means—a change from anthropocentric prosthetic utility to a processual outlook on the invention of worlds.